 These are the questions and observations from a year 7 mixed attainment class at Haverstock School (Camden, London, UK).
 The students noticed the 'switch' and 'double and half' properties of the equation, verified its truth and went on to ask if there were other equations with similar properties.
 Through a structured inquiry, some students consolidated their knowledge of multiplication using the formal column or grid methods.

 The teacher guided other students to use an algorithm to find equations of the same type (see below).
 In a more open inquiry towards the end of the second lesson, a small group of students looked for examples with three- and four-digit numbers.
-They found, for example, 124 x 842 = 421 x 248 and 1224 x 8442 = 4221 x 2448 by basing their search on the initial observation that "the digits used are 1,2 and 4.
+They found, for example, 124 x 842 = 421 x 248 and 1224 x 8442 = 4221 x 2448 by basing their search on the initial observation that the digits in the prompt are 1,2 and 4.

 Inquiry in the primary classroom